pturczyk/pturczyk.github.io/index.md

 [](#how-to-use-it)
 ### How to use the Magic 8-Ball

-Write in slack the following slash command followed by the question
+Write in slack the /ask slash command followed by the question
 ```
 /ask <any question that is bothering you>
 ```